|Nutritional Guidelines (per serving)|

 - Rose nectar is not an easy ingredient to find and you may have the best luck in natural food stores.

 - Alternatively, you can use a rose simple syrup.
 It gets its flavor from food-grade rose water and is easy to make at home.
 You may find that you need a little less in the cocktail because it can be sweeter than the nectar.
-For less sweetness, pour straight rose water instead.
+For less sweetness, pour straight food-grade rose water instead.

 - To make a single cocktail, simply divide all the ingredients in half.

 - Rather than pomegranate juice, pour pomegranate liqueur (e.g., Pama, Giffard, Bols) instead.
 Pomegranate vodka is another option, though the drink will have a lighter profile.

 - Add lemonade to this recipe for a slightly taller and very refreshing drink.